 15. The most common digestive issue is bloating.

 One of the most common symptoms related to the digestive system is bloating.

-- Bloating effects approximately 36% of the human population and is a common occurrence after ingestion of a full meal.
+- Bloating affects approximately 36% of the human population and is a common occurrence after ingestion of a full meal.

-- Due to this, the abdominal diameter seems to vary by approximately 12 cm in a day.
+- Due to this, the abdominal diameter seems to vary by approximately 12 cm daily.

 16. Stomach makes about 3 liters of Gastric Juices.

 The stomach produces around 3 liters (5 pints) of gastric juices on a daily basis.